The Baumgartners: A Legacy of Dominating the Bernese Inferno Triathlon

 Daughter now faster than father

 At the first competition together, Leonie crossed the finish line behind Beat.
 In the meantime she has overtaken her father.
 “It’s actually a better feeling that Leonie is in front,” says Beat Baumgartner.
-For example, he could help her with a bike breakdown.
+For example, he might help her with a bike breakdown.

 Leonie is happy that she beat her father’s time.
 But there is still a dream: to cross the finish line on the Schilthorn together, but this time not on the shoulders of the father, but in sports clothes.
 But Beat Baumgartner laughs: «I think this dream will no longer come true.
 I’m only going to slow down.”